opencog/opencog/opencog/pln/README.md

 ## Status

 PLN is a work in progress.
-Rules are often crudely implemented, usually for the sake of efficiency to allow preliminary experimentations.
+Rules are often crudely implemented, usually for the sake of efficiency while allowing preliminary experimentations.
 In particular

-1. Many rules are only compatible with forward chaining, not the backward chainer.
-That is because backward chaining requires that the conclusion pattern be fully defined in statically, which makes some rules more difficult or less efficient to implement.
+1. Many rules are only compatible with the forward chainer, not the backward chainer.
+That is because backward chaining requires that the conclusion pattern be fully statically defined, which makes some rules more difficult or less efficient to implement.
 2. Confidence calculation is usually very crude, that is because by its nature it requires either some forms of numerical integration,